4⃣

 MapController

 .
-This attaches them until the widget is destroyed/disposed.final mapController = MapController();
+This attaches them until the map is disposed.final mapController = MapController();

 @override